wendley/gr-lqe/README.md

 # gr-lqe
 Link Quality Estimator using USRPs and GNU Radio

-To view the LQM algorithm files, please visit https://github.com/wendley/sdr
+To view the LQM algorithm files, please visit https://github.com/wendley/sdr .
+The main file is named getRSSI.py